-As soon as we received your application you will get a confirmation email from us.
-Our recruiters Stefanie and Christine will try to review your application as soon as possible to give you a first feedback within 10 days.
-If your profile matches one of our open positions, we will contact you by phone or email to invite you to a first interview.
+As soon as we receive your application you will get a confirmation.
+Stefanie and Christine will review it with first feedback within 10 days.
+If your profile matches, we will contact you by phone or email to invite you to a first interview.

-First, you’ll meet one of our recruiters or someone from your future team in a phone call.
-We ask you a few questions about the professional experiences you’ve gained so far and in return we’ll tell you more about the position you have applied for and about the Testbirds culture.
-Please plan half an hour to an hour for this interview.
+You’ll meet one of our recruiters or someone from your future team in a call.
+We ask you about your professional experiences and in return we’ll tell you more about the position and about the Testbirds culture.
+Duration 30 mins to 1h.

 3. On-site or video interview

-If we both had a good impression of each other on the phone, we meet for a personal interview at our office, if possible, or for a video interview.
-In this second interview you’ll get to know your Chief Bird for an in-depth discussion about your area of expertise.
-Please plan one and a half to two hours for this interview.
+If we both had a good impression of each other, we meet for a personal interview at our office, or via video.
+You’ll get to know your Chief Bird for an in-depth discussion about your area of expertise.
+Please plan 1-1.5 hrs for this.

-For the discussion in the second interview, we will either send you a small challenge in advance or allocate time for it in the interview.
+For the second interview, you'll receive a small challenge in advance or allocate time for it in the interview.
 Sometimes it might be an assignment to be completed after the interview.
-This assignment is always a close representation of the tasks you will encounter in the position you’ve applied for.
-This way you can experience what your future tasks will be and we can make an assessment of your level of expertise.
+This is always a representation of the tasks you will encounter in the position, so we can assess your level of expertise.

 5. Last but not least